dozmorovlab/UO_project_2021/ab_compartments/diff_analysis_compartmental_switches/README.md

 HOMER can be downloaded using the following website: http://homer.ucsd.edu/homer/introduction/install.html

-In general, followed http://homer.ucsd.edu/homer/interactions2/quickndirty.html to use HOMER. \n For finding A/B compartments, followed a more detailed outline: http://homer.ucsd.edu/homer/interactions2/HiCpca.html
+In general, followed http://homer.ucsd.edu/homer/interactions2/quickndirty.html to use HOMER.

+For finding A/B compartments, followed a more detailed outline: http://homer.ucsd.edu/homer/interactions2/HiCpca.html

 ## Scripts